FACILITATED LEARNING FOR THE WELLESLEY COMMUNITY

 Join other Wellesley Alums each month to discuss an explosion of books being published on the history and experiences of racism, and guidance for racial justice work.
 Deepen your understanding of the power of racism in America, its roots, prevalence, and ways to fight it.
 Professionally led by avid reader and skilled facilitator, Fiona Oliphant, '93, third Sunday of every month, 3-4:30 p.m.
 Six books will covered in two 6-month cycles.
 Register HERE.

-Created and led by Fiona Oliphant, Esq, '93, this new workshop explores what it means to be an ally.
-We will explore in depth the most effective ways to offer support, to intervene, to plan and execute action with and in solidarity with BIPOC folx.
+Created by Fiona Oliphant, Esq, '93 Back by surprisingly popular demand!
+This workshop explores in depth what it means to be an ally, the most effective ways to offer support, intervene, plan and execute action - with /in solidarity with BIPOC folx.
 Through presentation and discussion, white alums will have the opportunity to challenge themselves: what are you willing to give, and give up, to dismantle white supremacy?
 BIPOC are invited to grow stronger allyship with one another.
 Register HERE.

 The WAAT program is an intensive study group, developed by a group of WRJI leaders over a 2-year period of intensive study and facilitated by them.
 WAAT consists of 9- sessions, scheduled approximately 2 weeks apart, with reading and writing assignments in between, culminating in a personal anti-racism action plan.
 WAAT is intended for those who have participated in the Opening Conversation or another anti-racism experience.
 Interest alums will be contacted as future cohorts form.
 Interest Form.